Mitigating Data Imbalance and Representation Degeneration in Multilingual Machine Translation: Results

 \textbf{Low-Resource Language Pairs in a Multilingual Setting.} In the middle part of Table~\ref{tab:main_bi_multi}, we show the average BLEU scores of all language pairs with the same target language.
 Our approach consistently shows promising results across all languages.
 Based on the results shown in the lower part of the same Table, we notice that the BLEU scores obtained in the multilingual setting on a specific language pair outperform the scores obtained in the bilingual setting.
 For example, we get 3.68 BLEU points for af$\rightarrow$ta in the bilingual setting, while we get 4.16 in the multilingual setting.
 This confirms our intuition that knowledge transfer between different languages in the MNMT model when using a multilingual setting is beneficial (see more details in Section~\ref{analysis:domain_language}).

 \textbf{High-Resource Language Pairs in a Bilingual Setting.} As shown in Table~\ref{tab:main_high}, baseline systems do not perform well on all high-resource pairs due to the same reasons as in the long-tail languages setting.
 Our approach outperforms the baselines on all high-resource pairs.
 In addition, curriculum learning takes full advantage of the original model in the high-resource setting, with stronger gains in performance than in the low-resource setting.
+Interestingly, our findings reveal that back translation does not yield optimal results in both low and high resource settings.
+In low-resource languages, the performance of the language pair and its reverse direction in the original m2m\_100 model is significantly poor (i.e., nearly zero).
+Consequently, the use of back-translation results in a performance that is inferior to that of m2m\_100.
+For high-resource languages, the language pairs already exhibit strong performance in the original m2m\_100 model.
+This makes it challenging to demonstrate that the incorporation of additional pseudo-parallel data can outperform the non-utilization of the pseudo-corpus.
+Another potential concern is that the large amount of monolingual data we employ, coupled with the substantial amount of pseudo-parallel data derived from back translation, may disrupt the pre-trained model.
+This observation aligns with the findings of \citet{liao-etal-2021-back} and~\citet{lai-etal-2021-lmu}.

+\textbf{Statistical Significance Tests.} The use of BLEU in isolation as the single metric for evaluating the quality of a method has recently received criticism~\cite{kocmi-etal-2021-ship}.
+Therefore, we conduct statistical significance testing in the low-resource setting to demonstrate the difference as well as the superiority of our method over other baseline systems.
+As can be seen in Table~\ref{tab:main_bi_multi}, our method outperforms the baseline by significant differences, which is even more evident in the case study in Table~\ref{tab:case_study}.
+This is because the baseline system faces the serious problems of generating duplicate words (repeat problem) and translating to the wrong language (off-target problem), while our method avoids these two problems.

 \textbf{Isotropy Analysis.} It is clear from Table~\ref{tab:main_isotropy} that the embedding space on the encoder side is more isotropic than on the decoder side.
 This is because we only use the target-side monolingual data to improve the decoder of the MNMT model.
 Compared to other baseline systems, we get a higher $I_1$ and lower $I_2$ score, which shows a more isotropic embedding space in our methods.
 An interesting finding is that the difference in isotropic space between high-resource language pairs is not significant.
 This phenomenon is because the original m2m\_100 model already performs very well on high-resource language pairs and the representation degeneration is not substantial for those language pairs.
 In addition, the phenomenon is consistent with the findings in Table~\ref{tab:ablation_study}.